About Cody Lundin

 Due to his intimate understanding of the physics, psychology and physiology of human survival, Cody is routinely featured as the consulting expert on real-world emergencies for national and international news outlets.
 He has trained private, corporate, and governmental agencies, thousands of students and dozens of national and international media sources in outdoor survival, primitive living skills and urban preparedness.

 As a result of his skill and dedication, Cody has been featured in media sources including The Today Show, Discovery Channel, History Channel, Dateline NBC, CBS News, USA Today, The New York Times, Esquire, Playboy, Good Morning America, The Donny and Marie Show, The Weather Channel, Newsweek and CBC Radio One in Canada to name a few.
 In September of 1999 Cody was honored as the third person in history to appear on the cover of Backpacker magazine, which featured a story on his skills and philosophies of survival.
-In July of 2009, Cody was hand-picked by former Discovery Channel CEO John Ford to co-host the hit Discovery Channel show, "Dual Survival" now in its fourth season.
+In July of 2009, Cody was hand-picked by former Discovery Channel CEO John Ford to co-host the hit Discovery Channel show, "Dual Survival" in which he starred for four seasons.
 Click here to download a press kit PDF with complete media credits, or visit media links for newspaper, magazine, television, and radio.

 He has consulted for National Geographic Television, PBS, the Travel Channel, the Federal Emergency Management Agency, the United States Forest Service, Copley News Service, and the British Broadcasting Corporation (BBC), among others.

-When not teaching for his own school, Cody is an adjunct faculty member at Yavapai College and a faculty member at the Ecosa Institute where he teaches the survival and sustainability curriculums he created.
+When not teaching for his own school, Cody is an adjunct faculty member at Yavapai College where he teaches the survival and sustainability curriculums he created.
 He teaches with rare intensity and humor to individuals, groups, schools, and various organizations throughout the United States and abroad.
 Resumé

 Cody lives in a self-designed, self-reliant, passive solar earth home in the high-desert wilderness of Northern Arizona in which he catches rain, composts wastes, and pays nothing for heating and cooling.